fusionjs/fusionjs/fusion-core/docs/guides/universal-code.md

 By default, code runs in both server and browser.
 This means that plugin registration code only needs to be written once, and that plugins can activate behavior across the entire lifecycle of an application without the need to configure things in different parts of the app.
 It also means that you can write React code once and have that code be automatically server-side rendered as you would expect.

-However it is also sometimes desirable to be able to write server-only code, browser-only code, and at times, development-only code.
+However, it is also sometimes desirable to write server-only code, browser-only code, and at times, development-only code.
 To enable that, FusionJS provides the `__NODE__`, `__BROWSER__` and `__DEV__` global flags.
 These special flags are statically replaced by the compiler with the appropriate boolean value, depending on which bundle the code is compiled for.
 Then, unused code gets removed via tree shaking and dead code elimination.

-To write code that only runs in the server, simply wrap your code in the appropriate code fence:
+To write code that only runs in the server, wrap your code in the appropriate code fence:

 ```js
 if (__NODE__) {